mcw-meier-lab/meierlab/README.md

 ## License

-`meierlab` was created by Lezlie Espana.
-Lezlie Espana retains all rights to the source and it may not be reproduced, distributed, or used to create derivative works.
+Copyright (c) 2023, MCW Meier-Lab.
+`meierlab` was created by Lezlie España as part of MCW Meier-Lab.
+It is licensed under the BSD 3-Clause License.

 ## Credits